ryanwangz/ryanwangz.github.io/_research/1-szablowski-multiplex.md

 venue: "Rice University"
 excerpt: 'We are designing Acoustically Targeted Chemogenetics to target and modulate multiple sites of the brain independently.
 If successful, we could independently modulate different nodes of neural networks to treat complex disorders.'
 lab: "Szablowski Lab for Noninvasive Neuroengineering"
-span: "Feb 2022 to present"
+span: "Feb 2022 to May 2024"
 location: "Houston, Texas"
 ---

 Acoustically Targeted Chemogenetics is a method of non-invasive neuromodulation with high spatial and temporal specificity.
 Using focused ultrasound to induce blood-brain barrier opening (FUS-BBBO), genes carried by adeno-associated viruses can be delivered to specific cell types in the targeted area, thus achieving millimeter spatial resolution.
+These neurons, expressing Designer Receptors Exclusively Activated by Designer Drugs (DREADDs), can then be modulated chemically.

-My project aims to assess whether ATAC can target and modulate multiple sites independently.
-If successful, we could independently modulate different nodes of neural networks to treat complex disorders.
+Our project aimed to assess whether ATAC can target and modulate multiple sites independently.
+If successful, we could independently modulate different nodes of neural networks to study and treat complex disorders.